 Being transparent, accountable, and respectful is important to Council, which is why the Bylaw also outlines a public disclosure requirement, subject to redaction under the Freedom of Information and Protection of Privacy Act.

-The summary below is current to April 29, 2025 and will be updated as necessary.
+Unless otherwise noted, the summary below is current to September 11, 2025, and will be updated as necessary.

 Code of Conduct Breaches Substantiated